What is a Cell? Definition, Types, Structure, Functions, and More

 They do not have a centrosome.There is no vacuole in them.

-Microscopic fibers are found in animal cells which form the cell skeleton and maintain the shape of the cell.
+Microscopic fibers are found in animal cells, which form the cell skeleton and maintain its cell shape.

-now we will talk about plant cells and animal cells so let’s study them as well.
+Now, we will talk about plant and animal cells, so let’s also study them.

 Which is the smallest cell?